 As part of improving the downtown streetscape, the City was approached by several property owners along Main Street who desire to replace their streetscape improvements in 2019.
-They would like to improve the streetscape and parking on the south side of Jefferson Avenue between Webster and Main along with both sides of Man Street between Jefferson and Jackson.
+They would like to improve the streetscape and parking on the south side of Jefferson Avenue between Webster and Main along with both sides of Main Street between Jefferson and Jackson.
 The improvements would also include small portions of Webster and Jackson adjacent to the previously noted areas.

-The property owners would have the improvements designed, contract for the work, and then seek reimbursement from the City.
-The City would borrow for the improvements on behalf of the property owners at an amount of \$2.22 million.
-The full amount plus interest will be repaid to the City over the fifteen-year term of the special service area.
+The City would borrow for the improvements on behalf of the property owners at an amount of \$2.675 million.
+40% of the total cost of the streetscape will be repaid to the City over the fifteen-year term of the special service area.